CMA CGM: CMA CGM Centaurus

 On 4 May 2017, the container ship CMA CGM Centaurus made heavy contact with the quay and two shore cranes while under pilotage during its arrival at Jebel Ali, United Arab Emirates.
 The accident resulted in the collapse of a shore crane and 10 injuries to shore personnel.

 CMA CGM Washington

 On 20 January 2018, the container ship CMA CGM Washington was on-route to Los Angeles, US, from Xiamen, China, when it experienced heavy waves in the North Pacific Ocean.
 The crew discovered that three bays, 54, 58 and 18, collapsed, which led to the loss of 137 containers and damage of another 85.

 CMA CGM Norma

 On 24 December 2018, the container ship CMA CGM Norma was involved in a collision with the China-flagged general cargo ship Yusheng366 in the waters south of Hong Kong.
 All the crew from Yusheng366 were rescued as they abandoned ship before she sank, while CMA CGM Norma suffered minor damages.

+CMA CGM Rabelais

+On 6 April 2022, a fire broke out in a container on the ship's deck on the 6,552 TEU CMA CGM Rabelais.
+The vessel was en route to Nhava Sheva, India, after departing Singapore and was navigating the Malacca Straits, some 100 km north-west of Port Klang, when the fire was discovered at about noon, local time.

+A spokesperson for vessel owner Danaos Corporation, said the master had “immediately implemented firefighting protocols” and emphasised that "the fire is still burning, but it is under control.”
+One crew member was injured during the firefighting operations, when he slipped and fell, breaking some ribs.

+APL Vanda

+On 3 July 2022, the Singaporean-flagged container ship APL Vanda was on-route between Singapore and Suez as part of CMA CGM's Asia - North-Europe Fal 3 service, when it lost 55 loaded containers in the Indian Ocean whilst the vessel was facing heavy weather, just before entry to the Gulf of Aden according to CMA CGM.
+No injury was reported and all crew members were safe.

+The ship, which left Singapore on June 26, stopped on July 9 in Djibouti "to clear some damaged containers on deck before safely continuing its voyage."

+CMA CGM Symi

+On 25 November 2023, US defense officials reported that the ship was targeted in a suspected Iranian drone attack while in the Indian Ocean, en route from Jebel Ali, United Arab Emirates to Port Klang, Malaysia.
+The ship has an Israeli owner and the incident happened a short time before the 2023 Gaza war ceasefire.